philwantsfish/gdb_commands/README.md

 # GDB commands to aid exploit development

-Remember to source the command before use eitherin the .gdbinit file or command line.
+Remember to source each command either in the .gdbinit file or command line.
 ```
-  source /path/to/file/gdb-checksec.py
+  source /path/to/file/gdb-command.py
 ```

 # checksec:

-This will output compiler protections for each loaded binary and sharedlibrary similar to the *checksec.sh* command
+This command will output the status of mitigations in each loaded binary and sharedlibrary.
+Similar to the *checksec.sh* script.

 Example:
 ```